TRI-ML/binomial_cis/joss/paper.md

 # Acknowledgements

-Financial support was provided by Toyota Research Institute.
+Financial support was provided by Toyota Research Institute, where the author began development of the software during an internship.